pulp/pulp_rpm/docs/tech-reference/types.rst

 =====

 The following are the supported unit types for the yum plugin.
-Each unit has a unit type and metadata components to it.
-Unit type is a unique combination of fields and metadata constitutes rest of the information associated to the unit.
+Each unit has a unit type and metadata component.
+Unit type is a unique combination of fields, and metadata constitutes the rest of the information associated to the unit.

 RPM
 ----